 What can regular people do to help?

-“Well, last year, we partnered with Intrepid Travel to launch the Buffalo Bicycle Ride.
-This is a global cycling fundraising challenge that anyone can join, it takes place on Sunday 2 June 2024.
+“Well, in 2023, we partnered with Intrepid Travel to launch the Buffalo Bicycle Ride.
+This is a global cycling fundraising challenge that anyone can join, it took place on Sunday 2 June in 2024.

 The great thing about this event is that it gives you a reason to get training.
 A goal to work towards.